Matt gets his PSP to run on TV, nearly wets himself

 Woohoo!
 I finally got my PSP Slim component video cables in the mail on Friday.
 I was a tad disappointed to find out that Sony held the release of the cables until only recently (the Daxter bundle with the Silver Slim unit was released much earlier in the month), but the wait has been worth it.
 I promised my impressions on the video-out option, and I always keep my word.
 So here they are.

 First, a little disclaimer: games cannot be displayed without the component cables.
 Sony has released composite cables, but you can only view movies, music, and photos with them.
 To play games on your TV, you need the component wires, as the games are developed with a progressive scan-enabled screen in mind.
-They’re the same price, so it’s not really a problem. → The happiest post on Earth.
+They’re the same price, so it’s not really a problem.
+You just have to make sure your TV has component inputs (most HDTV’s have them at this point).

 Weekly News We Care About Wrap Up – 9.21.07